phreeza/manuscript_axon_potentials/doc/manuscript.md

-The normalized frequency-specific dipole moments are shown in [@fig:distscaling]C. The dipole moment of the bifurcating case (solid line) has a maximum at around 1 kHz, as expected due to the agreement of spatial frequency and axial width of the projection zone.
+The normalized frequency-specific dipole moments are shown in [@fig:distscaling]C. The dipole moment of the bifurcating case (solid line) has a maximum at around 750\ Hz, as expected due to the agreement of spatial frequency and axial width of the projection zone.
 For higher frequencies, there is a mismatch in spatial frequency and the width of the projection zone, meaning that the projection zone contributes only little to the dipole moment,